chef/chef-web-docs/chef_master/source/debug.rst

    * - Handler
      - Description
    * - exception
-     - An exception handler is used to identify situations that have caused a chef-client run to fail.
-An exception handler can be loaded at the start of a chef-client run by adding a recipe that contains the **chef_handler** resource to a node's run-list.
+     - An exception handler is used to identify situations that have caused a Chef Infra Client run to fail.
+An exception handler can be loaded at the start of a Chef Infra Client run by adding a recipe that contains the **chef_handler** resource to a node's run-list.
 An exception handler runs when the ``failed?`` property for the ``run_status`` object returns ``true``.
    * - report
-     - A report handler is used when a chef-client run succeeds and reports back on certain details about that chef-client run.
-A report handler can be loaded at the start of a chef-client run by adding a recipe that contains the **chef_handler** resource to a node's run-list.
+     - A report handler is used when a Chef Infra Client run succeeds and reports back on certain details about that Chef Infra Client run.
+A report handler can be loaded at the start of a Chef Infra Client run by adding a recipe that contains the **chef_handler** resource to a node's run-list.
 A report handler runs when the ``success?`` property for the ``run_status`` object returns ``true``.
    * - start
-     - A start handler is used to run events at the beginning of the chef-client run.
-A start handler can be loaded at the start of a chef-client run by adding the start handler to the ``start_handlers`` setting in the client.rb file or by installing the gem that contains the start handler by using the **chef_gem** resource in a recipe in the **chef-client** cookbook.
+     - A start handler is used to run events at the beginning of the Chef Infra Client run.
+A start handler can be loaded at the start of a Chef Infra Client run by adding the start handler to the ``start_handlers`` setting in the client.rb file or by installing the gem that contains the start handler by using the **chef_gem** resource in a recipe in the **chef-client** cookbook.
 (A start handler may not be loaded using the ``chef_handler`` resource.)

 .. end_tag